 1. Truman Reservoir

 With 55,600 acres (225 square kilometers) of surface area, the Truman Reservoir remains in our first spot.
 However, unlike Ozark Lake, which is known for partying, this lake is primarily for fishing.
 Truman Reservoir, named for former President Harry S. Truman, is Missouri’s largest man-made lake.
 Between the communities of Clinton and Warsaw, the lake runs along the Osage River, spanning four counties.
 Lush vegetation encircles the lake, perfect for hiking, picnicking, and camping.
 Around the lake, there are a plethora of animals to be seen, and it is a popular area for bird viewing.
 It does have party coves, although they aren’t popular.
 It boasts good food, lodging, and plenty to do.
 If you’re thinking about staying at a lake for a few days, this is the one.

 Types of Animals Around Missouri’s Lakes

-Due to its humid and subtropical climate, Missouri offers a are large diversity of wildlife in its vast wilderness areas, public forests, and plentiful lakes.
+Due to its humid and subtropical climate, Missouri offers a large diversity of wildlife in its vast wilderness areas, public forests, and plentiful lakes.
 The water draws many mammals, birds, insects, reptiles, amphibians, anthropoids, and, of course, fish.
 Some mammals found in and around the lakes of Missouri include beavers, river otters, white-tailed deer, black bears, cougars, and coyotes, among many other species.
-Even American Bison take a drink from the many water sources.
+Even American bison take a drink from the many water sources.
 Wading birds such as herons and egrets will be seen in the lakes as well as geese, ducks, and swans.
 Fish found in Missouri’s lakes include rainbow and brown trout, alligator gar, blue gill, sunfish, crappie, carp, bass, and many more.

 Summary of the 11 Biggest Lakes in Missouri